NavinVishwaV/SecretAuction/README.md

    ```bash
    python bidding_system.py
    ```
+   **Note**: If prompted for a password, ensure you have the necessary permissions and that your environment is correctly set up.
+This may occur in restricted environments or when accessing specific system features.

    Ensure you have Python installed on your machine.
 This script uses the standard Python installation with the Tkinter library, which is included by default in most Python distributions.

 ## Requirements